Crown Equipment Introduces The C-DX Series Offering A Versatile and Value-Oriented Diesel Forklift

-HANOI, Vietnam, June 17, 2021 /PRNewswire/ -- Crown Equipment, one of the world's largest material handling companies, today announced the availability of its C-DX Series IC Counterbalance Pneumatic Forklift.
-The new cost-efficient C-DX Series offers reliable performance, operator comfort and serviceability in various industrial applications.
+SYDNEY, June 17, 2021 /PRNewswire/ -- Crown Equipment, one of the world's largest material handling companies, launches the new C-DX Series IC Counterbalance Pneumatic Forklift.
+The new competitively positioned, cost-efficient C-DX Series offers reliable performance, operator comfort and serviceability in various industrial applications.

-The new C-DX Series provides strong performance through powerful diesel engines, delivering honest torque, reliability and economy via a durable, rigid and one-speed powershift transaxle.
-Stylishly designed with generous leg room, its unique counterweight design also optimises airflow to cooling capability in hot climates.
+The new C-DX Series provides strong performance through a powerful Yanmar 3.3 L (Tier III) diesel engine, delivering honest torque, reliability and economy via a durable, rigid, one-speed powershift transaxle.
+Stylishly designed with generous leg room, its unique counterweight design also increases airflow to improve cooling capability in hot climates.

-The announcement signifies Crown's commitment to providing powerful, cost-efficient products while delivering performance and durability.
-Different configurations offered within the series provide customers with the ability to prioritise product features based on their business needs.
+The announcement signifies Crown's commitment to providing powerful, cost-efficient products while delivering performance, style and durability.

-"For each of our products, we strive to provide our customers with the quality and the design excellence they expect from Crown while delivering a level of performance and confidence that helps keep their facilities running efficiently," said David Sultana, Asia Pacific marketing director of Crown Equipment.
-"The C-DX Series is a perfect fit for small- and medium-sized businesses' applications and usage."
+"For each of our products we strive to provide our customers with the quality and design excellence they expect while delivering a level of performance and confidence that helps keep their facilities running efficiently," said David Sultana, Asia Pacific marketing director of Crown Equipment.
+"The C-DX Series is a perfect fit for small- and medium-sized business applications and usage requirements."

-The Crown C-DX Series of diesel forklifts is available in the capacity range of 2,000 to 3,500 kilograms.
-It blends value, performance and durable reliability with an ergonomic focus to allow operators to perform a wide array of tasks for businesses large and small throughout Southeast Asia – a testament to the forklift's versatility.
+The Crown C-DX Series diesel forklift is available in the capacity range of 2,000 to 3,500 kilograms.
+It blends value, performance and durable reliability with an ergonomic focus to allow operators to perform a wide array of tasks for businesses large and small throughout Australia – a testament to the forklift's versatility.

 About Crown Equipment Corporation